Assam University: Campus

+Main campus

-The university is situated at 20 kilometres south from Silchar main city at Dargakuna near Irongmara village.
-The university is located at hilly area with greenery scenario.
+The main campus has an area of 600 acre.
+The campus is situated 20 kilometres south of Silchar main city at Durgakuna, near Irongmara village.
+The university is located in a hilly area with greenery.

-For accommodation, there are five hostels for girls, and four hostels for boys available in the campus.
+For accommodation, there are five hostels for girls and four hostels for boys available on the campus.

+Diphu Campus

+It has an area of 90 acres, about 9km from Diphu, Karbi Anglong district of Assam.

 Transportation

-The university provide bus service from university campus to various places.
-Including bus services from Silchar and Hailakandi to university campus.
-There are also private transportation like auto-rickshaw.
+The university provides bus service from the university campus to various places.
+Including bus services from Silchar and Hailakandi to the university campus.
+There is also private transportation like auto-rickshaws.

 Ranking

 Assam University was ranked 93rd in the university category by the National Institutional Ranking Framework (NIRF) of 2021.